 Select a security recommendation you would like to create an exception for, and then select Exception options and fill out the form.

 Exception by device group

 Apply the exception to all current device groups or choose specific device groups.
 Future device groups won't be included in the exception.
-Device groups that already have an exception will not be displayed in the list.
-If you only select certain device groups, the recommendation state will change from "active" to "partial exception."
-The state will change to "full exception" if you select all the device groups.
+Device groups that already have an exception won't be displayed in the list.
+If you only select certain device groups, the recommendation state changes from "active" to "partial exception."
+The state changes to "full exception" if you select all the device groups.

-If you have filtered by device group on any of the vulnerability management pages, only your filtered device groups will appear as options.
+If you've filtered by device group on any of the vulnerability management pages, only your filtered device groups appear as options.

 This is the button to filter by device group on any of the vulnerability management pages: